Installing Python on your computer#

 bash Miniforge3-$(uname)-$(uname -m).sh

-or, if this doesn’t work:
+or, if this does not work:

 wget "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"